senimanjs/seniman/docs/head-element.md

 # Head Element

 The `<head>` element in HTML contains important metadata about the page.
-In Seniman, you can use import various built-in components from the `seniman/head` package to add elements to the `<head>` section of your application:
+In Seniman, you can import various built-in components from the `seniman/head` package to add elements to the `<head>` section of your application:

 - `<Title>`: Sets the title of the page
 - `<Meta>`: Sets the meta tags of the page